servercharlie/awesome-html5gamedev/README.md

 - Installation Notes:
   - You might have to set the following environment variables
     - JAVA_HOME, set to **your-SDK-directory**
+    - _JAVA_OPTIONS, set to **-Xmx512M**
 	- PATH, add **your-SDK-directory_\bin_**
+  - Furthermore, to prevent conflict make sure your installed JDK's version matches with your JRE version.

 ### Version Control
 - GIT